Michael Bay's unrealized projects: Property of the State

-Existence 2.0 film
+Existence 2.0

 On 16 March 2010, Bay was set to produce the adaptation of Nick Spencer and illustrator Ronald Salas’ comic book series Existence 2.0 through his Platinum Dunes company with Miles Millar and Alfred Gough will write the screenplay and Paramount Pictures distributing the movie.
 There have been no further announcements since.

 The Monster Squad remake

 On 18 March 2010, Bay and Platinum Dunes will produce a remake of Fred Dekker's monster comedy film The Monster Squad from a script by Mark Gunn & Brian Gunn and Rob Cohen set to direct the film for Paramount Pictures.
 In 2014, Platinum Dunes producers Brad Fuller and Andrew Form confirmed that the remake was no longer happening.

-Heatseekers film
+Heatseekers

 On 27 April 2010, Bay and Platinum Dunes will produce former attorney George Mahaffey's screenplay Heatseekers, an action film about a young ex-military pilot who infiltrates a gang of aerial "pirates" working out of Bangkok and takes part in an elaborate tower heist using powered gliders and parachutes for Paramount Pictures.
 On 15 January 2013, Timur Bekmambetov was set to direct and F. Scott Frazier will rewrite the script.
 There have been no further announcements since.